pnnehome/pnnehome.github.io/docs/source/index.rst

 1) The search model
 """"""""""""""""""""""
 Sequential search models have been commonly applied in economics & marketing.
 A consumer faces :math:`J` products (or options).
 She decides which options to search and which option to buy.
 Searching an option incurs a search cost but also reveals some utility for that option.
-The search model estimated by the pre-trained NNE here is a standard one.
-The exact specification of it is given in :ref:`Wei and Jiang (2024b) <papers_home>`.
+The search model estimated by the pretrained NNE here is a standard one.
+The exact specification of it is given in :ref:`Wei and Jiang (2025) <papers_home>`.
 Here we give a high-level description:

 * A consumer searches and chooses among a list of products, plus an outside good.
 A free search is endowed (because in most data each consumer searches at least once).
 * The list shows some **product attributes** that affect consumer's utility for products.
 The effects of these attributes are described by coefficients :math:`\beta`.